 Joint or Dual Degree Programs

-A joint or dual degree program combines a full-time MBA program with another full-time graduate program of study.
+Combining a full-time MBA program with another full-time graduate program of study.